-Women, the elderly, overweight and obese people, individuals with a family history of gallstones, those who eat a fat-rich or low-fibre diet are more prone to developing gallstones.
-There are some fairly simple ways to prevent them, including simple dietary changes and maintaining health weight.
-At times, rapid weight loss also favours the development of gallstones.
+Women, the elderly, overweight and obese people, individuals with a family history of gallstones, those who eat a fat-rich or low-fiber diet are more prone to developing gallstones.
+There are some fairly simple ways to prevent them, including simple dietary changes and maintaining healthy weight.
+At times, rapid weight loss also favors the development of gallstones.
 Thus, for those attempting to lose weight, the loss should be progressive and not exceed about 1 kilogram per week – says the doctor.

 For any support required, call 1860-500-2244 or mail us at firstname.lastname@example.org